wing5wong/artisan-whs-static/source/_courses/PCS1.md

   - VDF2
   - VHT2
   - VMA2
+standards:
+  - "3483"
+  - "10792"
+  - "26622"
+  - "26624"
+  - "26625"
+  - "90852"
 course_fees: null
 endorsement: false
 ---
-Pathways Communication Skills focuses on developing sound communication skills, preparing students to be successful in a work environment.
+Progressive Communication Skills focuses on developing sound communication skills, preparing students to be successful in a work environment.

 Students are given the opportunity to gain 10 Literacy Credits through a portfolio of work; a combination of Reading,Writing and Speaking tasks.